vishal889676/upLoad-File/README.md

                                     requests  without blocking the event loop.

  **Challenge faced in Backend**:
- **In File Handling**
+  **In File Handling** :
-      1.**Challenge** :  Handling various file types (PDF, DOCX, TXT) and ensuring they were processed correctly.
+        **Challenge** :  Handling various file types (PDF, DOCX, TXT) and ensuring they were processed correctly.
-      - **Solution**: `express-fileupload` was chosen due to its simplicity and effectiveness in handling multipart file uploads.
+        **Solution**: `express-fileupload` was chosen due to its simplicity and effectiveness in handling multipart file uploads.
 The files were saved to a specific directory, and errors were managed using try-catch blocks

   2. In Concurrent Request Handling
        **Challenge**: Ensuring the backend could handle multiple concurrent requests without performance degradation.
        - **Solution**:  Leveraged Node.js's non-blocking I/O and asynchronous capabilities.
 The architecture was designed to avoid bottlenecks, and stress testing was conducted to validate  the server’s performance under load.